MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ccomtearoffobject-class.md

  [in] Puntatore che verrà convertita in un puntatore a un **CComObject\<proprietario >** oggetto.

 ### <a name="remarks"></a>Note
- Incrementa il conteggio di riferimento del proprietario.
+ Incrementa il conteggio dei riferimenti del proprietario di uno.

 ##  <a name="dtor"></a>CComTearOffObject:: ~ CComTearOffObject
  Distruttore.